#

 9 – Aerospace and Propulsion

-Who must comply with EAR?
+Who must comply with EAR Regulations?

 EAR applies to all organizations that produce goods and technology in the U.S. or with U.S.-origin commodities that have either dual-purpose (commercial and military uses) or only commercial uses are bound by EAR rules.
 If your organization deals with Defense they are most likely impacted.